Ensemble Kalman Inversion for Constrained Nonlinear MPC: An ADMM-Splitting Approach: Ensemble Kalman Inversion using ADMM

-\begin{proposition} Let $\Phi^{\ell} (U)$ denote the objective function of the primal problem \eqref{eq_primal_step}, which is defined as in \eqref{eq:PhiU}, and let us assume that the set of minimizers of $\Phi^{\ell} (U)$ is nonempty.
-Then, the set of MAP (Maximum A Posteriori) estimators for the posterior $p(U \mid y^{\ell})$ under the dynamics in \eqref{eq_nonlinear_dynamics} and Assumption \ref{assumption_observations} coincides with the set of minimizers of $\Phi^{\ell}$:
+\begin{proposition} Let $\Phi^\ell(U)$ be as defined in \eqref{eq_PhiU}, and assume that the set of minimizers of $\Phi^\ell$ is nonempty.
+Under Assumption~\ref{assumption_observations}, the set of MAP estimators for the posterior $p(U\mid 0,Z,y^\ell)$ coincides with the set of minimizers of $\Phi^\ell$:

-\end{proposition} \begin{proof} By independence of the priors and the observation model, applying Bayes' rule gives the following posterior density: